OpenGamerTips/ironbrew-2/README.md

-#IronBrew 2
+## IronBrew 2
-VM-based Lua 5.1 obfuscation.
+Apparently it is a Lua Obfuscator which is cool.